Christmas Battles: The battle

-After the failure of the 1916 campaigns in Romania the Commander of the Russian Empire's 12th Army received an order to attack on the Riga front.
-Its objective was to attract the German reserve forces, thus helping their allies to resist on the Verdun battlefield.
-In mid-December 1916 there was a deep fall in temperature with a heavy frost, making it possible to move through the now frozen bog and gain access to the German fortifications.
+After the failure of the 1916 campaigns in Romania, the commander of the Russian 12th Army received an order to attack on the Riga front.
+The objective was to attract the German reserve forces, thus helping their allies to resist on the Verdun battlefield.
+In mid-December 1916 there was a deep drop in temperature with a heavy frost, making it possible to move through the now frozen bog and gain access to the German fortifications.
 It was quickly decided to launch an attack at Christmas.
 The main objective being to the capture of Jelgava (Mitau).

-The attack began early in the morning of the 23 December (5 January) and surprised the Germans, who thought that the Russian troops would be celebrating Christmas.

-Latvian Riflemen were the advance guard in the attack, their main task being to capture the first German lines and clear the way for the main force following behind them.
-Wearing white winter camouflage uniforms and using the cover of a heavy snowstorm the Latvians cut passages through the German barbed wire barriers.
+The attack began early morning 23 December (5 January) and surprised the Germans, who expected that Russian troops would be celebrating Christmas.
+The Latvian Riflemen were the advance guard in the attack, their main task being to capture the first German lines and clear the way for the main force following behind them.
+Wearing white winter camouflage uniforms and using the cover of a heavy snowstorm, the Latvians cut passages through the German barbed wire barriers.
 After this was done, the main forces of the two Latvian Riflemen brigades advanced through the breached wire using the element of surprise without any artillery support to prevent giving the German garrison forces an advanced warning of the ongoing operation.
 After successfully crossing the German Wall they captured the first German battle line after a brief skirmish.
 Many of the soldiers could not make it to the wall and did not have a way to retreat without the Germans spotting them, thus these units chose to die from frostbite (whilst not moving) over betraying their fellow Latvian brothers.

 The battle continued over the next two days with varying success, as all the Latvian units became involved in heavy fighting within the breached position and the German defence stiffened as it received reinforcements from Jelgava.
-In further fighting the German second defensive line at Mangaļi homestead fell to the assaulting forces.
-At this point the attack was stopped as the Russian Commander-in-Chief had no reinforcements on hand to put into the action apart from 17th Siberian Regiment, which refused to go to battle, this mutiny was supported by several other units from the II and VI Siberian Army Corps, and an augury of things to come in the Russian Revolution.
+In further fighting the German second defence line at Mangaļi homestead fell to the assaulting forces.
+At this point the attack was stopped as the Russian Commander-in-Chief had no reinforcements on hand to put into the action apart from 17th Siberian Regiment, which refused to go to battle, this mutiny was supported by several other units from the 2nd and 6th Siberian Army Corps, and an augury of things to come in the Russian Revolution.
 Whilst the mutiny by the Siberian units on the field caused a halt in the Russian battle-plan, the Germans were receiving substantial troop reinforcement from Jelgava, and quickly launched a counter-attack upon the Russian and Latvian positions in their breached defences.
-Fighting in a mid-winter temperature of -35 °C, the Latvian Riflemen units held back the German attacks for 48 hours.
+Fighting in a mid-winter temperature of -35°C, the Latvian Riflemen units held back German attacks for two days.